crpietschmann/portfolio/_imports/_posts/2008-01-14-javascript-inttryparse-equivalent.markdown

   - /post.aspx?id=51e7a0ad-809c-40eb-8b8a-50bf49848a43
 ---
 <!-- more -->

-<p>One of the most handy methods in .NET is the <em>int.TryParse</em> method.
+One of the most handy methods in .NET is the <em>int.TryParse</em> method.
 It makes it really convenient when evaluating a string value as an integer.
-But, JavaScript has no equivalent so you need to do your own evaluation every time.</p>
+But, JavaScript has no equivalent so you need to do your own evaluation every time.

-<p>Here's a simple JavaScript method I wrote that takes the work out of evaluating a string to an integer:</p>
+Here's a simple JavaScript method I wrote that takes the work out of evaluating a string to an integer:
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">function TryParseInt(str,defaultValue) {
      var retValue = defaultValue;
      if(str !== null) {